brainsatplay/brainsatplay/README.md

 ## Contribution
 It's a free for all for now.
 More guidelines to come.
 Thank you to all the people who already contributed to **brainsatplay**!

-If you have a **brainsatplay**-related project/component/tool, add it with a pull request to [this curated list](https://github.com/brainsatplay/awesome-brainsatplay!)
+If you have a **brainsatplay**-related project, add it with a pull request to [this curated list](https://github.com/brainsatplay/awesome-brainsatplay!)